ContentMine/ami/docs/AMI.md

 │   ├── http_www.trialsjournal.com_content_16_1_2
 │   └── http_www.trialsjournal.com_content_16_1_3
 ```
-POM is a magic file that tells  Maven how to build the system automatically
+`pom.xml` is a magic file that tells  Maven how to build the system automatically.
+It may need tweaking if we add a plugin.
 ```
 ├── pom.xml
 ```
-A directory of CompoundRegex files (for use by `ami-regex`)
+There's a communal directory of CompoundRegex files (for use by `ami-regex`) and we'd expect people to edit this or add new ones.
 ```
 ├── regex
 │   ├── common.xml